BioTomateDE/LibGM/README.md

 A Rust port of UndertaleModLib.
 Originally intended to provide a modding system for GameMaker data files.

-However for now, the focus has shifted to just plagarising Underanalyzer.
+However for now, the focus has shifted to just plagarizing Underanalyzer.

 ## Features
 - **Deserialization** of GameMaker data files